Gokyo Lake Trek-13 days

 • Kathmandu- Lukla-Kathmandu flight tickets including 15 kg luggage.

-• All the food and lodging and salary of Sherpa Guide
+• Including all food and lodging, Insurance, and salary of the Sherpa Guide

 • Insurance of Nepalese Staff.